ssumachai/CS100-MenuProject/README.md

 # Utilization of Composite Pattern

-Many foods are composed of smaller, more functional foods.
+All foods are just composed of smaller foods.
+For example, a bowl of spaghetti is composed of noodles, sauce, veggies, and meat.
 For simplicity, we will limiting the items on our menu to staples at certain restaurants.
 In this case, guests will have the option of a Cheeseburger Basket, Wing Basket, or a Salad.
 For readability purposes, we have made placed all appropriate files into their respective directories.
 The `Composite` Directory will contain the `base.hpp` file, along with 3 subdirectories that correspond to the following classes: `Burger`, `Wing`, and `Salad`.

 ## Ingredients

 Every single food is composed of Ingredients.
-So it makes sense that while `Base` serves as our super class, we would need a much more smaller, and friendly interface.
-The smallest aspect of food, a single ingredient.
+So it makes sense that while `Base` serves as our super class, we would need a much smaller, friendlier interface.
+The smallest aspect of food, is a single ingredient.
 Our program will constantly be creating `Ingredients` objects, that are used in food construction, all with pre-determined prices and responsibilities.

 ```c++
 class Ingredients : public Base {